-Agriculture in Israel has been Long Hard Struggle
+Agriculture in Israel has been a Long Hard Struggle

-Israel’s agriculture is the success story of a long, hard struggle against adverse land conditions.
-Over half of Israel’s saline soil is arid or semi-arid and only 20% is arable.
+Israel’s agriculture is the success story of a long, hard struggle against adverse land and climate conditions.
+Over half of Israel’s saline soil is arid or semi-arid (only 20% is arable) and Israel’s natural water supplies are below the UN definition of water poverty.
 Even so, since Israel’s establishment in 1948, the country has almost tripled the territory used for farming, and production has multiplied 16 times, link.
-Today, Israel manages to produce 95% of its own food requirements, link.
-Much of this is due to Israel’s advanced agricultural technology.
+Today, Israel manages to produce 95% of its own food requirements.

 Click these links to discover an amazing agricultural industry